 When is NAPLAN 2025?

-The NAPLAN test window is 9 days between 12–24 March
+The NAPLAN test window is 9 days in the middle of March every year.

 Test | Scheduling requirements | Duration | Test description |